chrkk/E_COMMERCE_WEBSITE/README.md

 - This project was created purely for academic purposes.
 - It’s not optimized or production-ready, but it reflects my early learning.
 - I may revisit it in the future to rebuild it with proper backend support and cleaner code.
+- 📸 **Image Credits**: Some product photos used in this website are not owned by me.
+All rights belong to their respective owners.
+These images are used for educational and non-commercial purposes only.
+- 📱 **Mobile Support**: This website is **not optimized for mobile devices**.
+Layout and design may break or appear distorted on smaller screens.

 ## 🎓 Context
 - School: ACLC College of Mandaue